 The bell tower.
 Stepping over roots that extended from the tree to drape themselves over the walls, Efran came to the bell tower right behind it.
 Down in the fortress and even across the Lands, they heard the bells rung by faeries now and then.
-But here...
+But here. . . .

 Efran opened the door to step into the slate tower, which was small, only ten feet across.
 He glanced at the steps leading up to the wooden platforms, bells and apparatus.
 He looked at the walls, remembering vividly how Alberon had put Adele here as his Standing Goddess.
-Then, after he had lost his memory, he found here the stairs that led down for him to talk to des Collines--Nonesuch and Asmuch.
+Then, after losing his memory, Efran had found here the stairs that led down for him to talk to des Collines-Nonesuch and Asmuch.